DeeMcCart/CI_PP3_RepairsTracker/README.md

 12. Connect project to worksheet by installing gspread google-auth
 13. Add import/scope statements to run.py

+### Twilio
+Twilio is a 3rd-party system and requires an account to be created and associated with a 'from' and 'to' number.
+1. Create an account at [Twilio](https://www.twilio.com/en-us).
+2. Take the option to 'get a number' - this will be the send-from number for any SMS mesages generated
+3. An account is created with account SID & auto token
+4. Identify a desintation mobile phone with the account (the Twilio trial version only permits sending to pre-identified mobile phone #s)
+5. Send a test message to prove the connection
+6. Take link to 'get sample code' to determine the code needed to integrate within Python
+7. Add the auth code to a .env table in dev environment (ensure .env is placed in gitignore first to avoid publishing the creds)

 ### Heroku

 This application is deployed from GitHub using Heroku in following steps: